dseph/EwsEditor/README.md

 	https://www.microsoft.com/en-us/download/details.aspx?id=40779

 WARNING: If you are tempted to use a build of the EWS Managed API you found on the web (including NuGet) then you should pass.
 Such downloads may contain malicious code.
-One of my customers security software started screaming at them that a build of what seemed to be the EWS Managed API from a published download from NuGet was causing security violations.
+One of my customers security software started screaming at them that a build of what seemed to be the EWS Managed API from a publisheddownload from NuGet was causing security violations.
 I looked at the publisher and it was nobody I know from Microsoft.
 So, unless you want to run the risk of a toxic download then you should be downloading the EWS Managed API and building it yourself.